MozillaFoundation/heroku-ffmpeg-static-builds/README.md

 # heroku-ffmpeg-static-builds
 Contains static builds of ffmpeg or use in buildpacks.
 Provides example commands to build a package from source.
-Alternatively, download & commit a static x64 build from a trusted source (https://ffmpeg.org/).
+Alternatively, download & commit a static x64 build from a trusted source if it contains webp codecs (https://ffmpeg.org/).
 Push new package to generate a release via release.yml

 ## Build static binary from source
 docker build -f Dockerfile -t ffmpeg-static .